meng3540/parallel-patterns-group-6-mikaeel-josh-hudson/README.md

 This is how reduction works in computers!
 Instead of counting apples, computers add numbers, find the biggest one, or do other calculations—really fast!
 This helps with things like video games, weather predictions, and even robots learning new things.

 Reduction is a parallel computation pattern used to combine a collection of values into a single result using an associative operation such as summation, multiplication, or finding the maximum/minimum.

-The process involves partitioning the data across multiple processing units, computing partial results in parallel, and then aggregating those partial results to produce the final output.
+First, the input data is divided into smaller chunks, with each processing unit (such as a thread or core) handling a portion of the data.
+Each unit then computes a partial result independently, applying an operation like summation, multiplication, or finding the maximum value.
+Once the partial results are obtained, they are combined iteratively in a structured manner, often using a tree-based approach, where pairs of values are reduced step by step until only a single final result remains.

 Common operations in reduction include summation, product calculation, and logical operations like AND/OR.
-For example, in OpenMP, reduction can be implemented using a reduction(+:sum) clause to sum an array efficiently.

 In CUDA, a tree-based approach is often used to minimize synchronization overhead.
 Reduction is widely used in parallel computing to accelerate data aggregation tasks, making it essential for applications like big data processing, machine learning, and scientific computing